WICG/scheduling-apis/spec/security.md

 ---------------------

 <div class="non-normative">
-The first consideration is whether the {{Scheduler/postTask()}} API can be used as a high-resolution timing source. {{Scheduler/postTask()}}'s
+This  API cannot be used as a high-resolution timing source.
+Like
-{{SchedulerPostTaskOptions/delay}}, like
-{{WindowOrWorkerGlobalScope/setTimeout()}}'s timeout value, is expressed in whole milliseconds (the minimum non-zero delay being 1 ms), and there is no guarantee that tasks will run exactly when the delay expires since tasks are queued when the delay expires.
-Given this, we do not believe the API can be used as a high-resolution timing source, but we mention it here because of the general interest in the topic.
+{{WindowOrWorkerGlobalScope/setTimeout()}}'s timeout value,
+{{Scheduler/postTask()}}'s {{SchedulerPostTaskOptions/delay}} is expressed in
+whole milliseconds (the minimum non-zero delay being 1 ms), so callers cannot express any timing more precise than 1 ms. Further, since tasks are queued when their delay expires and not run instantly, the precision available to callers is further reduced.
 </div>

 Monitoring Another Origin's Tasks {#sec-security-monitoring-tasks}